AkshaySharma96/TGK-Smart-Contracts-Audit/README.md

 ## Security Considerations

 - The contract allows the owner to mint NFTs.
 Ensure that the contract owner is a trusted entity to prevent unauthorized minting of NFTs.

+#Roles and Ownership

+Based on the smart contracts, the system has two main roles:

+1. **Owner**: The owner is the address that deployed the `TGKMainContract` and `TGKNFTContract` contracts.
+The owner has special privileges and can perform certain functions that regular users cannot.

+2. **Regular Users**: Regular users are addresses other than the owner.
+They do not have any special privileges and can only interact with the system through the functions provided by the contracts.

+Let's explore the capabilities of each role:

+**Owner Role**:
+The owner has full control over the system and can perform the following actions:

+1. `withdraw(uint256 amount, address payable to)`: The owner can withdraw Ether from the contract balance and send it to any specified address.

+2. `transferERC20(IERC20 token, address to, uint256 amount)`: The owner can transfer ERC20 tokens (specified by the `IERC20` interface) from the contract balance to any specified address.

+3. `transferNFT(address nftContractAddress, address receiverAddress, uint256 tokenID)`: The owner can transfer an NFT (specified by the `IERC721` interface) from the contract to a specified receiver address.

+4. `mintNFT(address _nftReceiver, string memory _tokenURI, uint256 _newItemID)`: The owner can mint new NFTs using the `TGKNFTContract`.
+This function allows the owner to create and assign an NFT with a given token ID and token URI to a specified receiver address.

+**Regular User Role**:
+Regular users have limited access and can only receive funds and NFTs.
+They cannot execute any of the functions reserved for the owner, such as withdrawing funds or transferring tokens.

+1. `receive() external payable`: Regular users can receive Ether and trigger the `TransferReceived` event when they send Ether to the contract address.

+2. The `TGKNFTContract` contract allows regular users to receive NFTs created by the owner using the `mintNFT` function.
+Regular users can't mint NFTs themselves or transfer NFTs from the contract.

+In summary, the owner of the system has complete control over the contract's funds, can transfer ERC20 tokens, and can mint and transfer NFTs.
+Regular users can receive Ether and NFTs but do not have control over the contract's functionalities or balances.